 Want to drink something special for the occasion?
 Look at this incredible drink list here.

 SETUP FOR RING OF FIRE

-Place a cup in the center of the table.
-Shuffle a deck of cards and spread them evenly around the base of the cup face down, like in the picture below.
+First, place a cup in the center of the table.
+Then, shuffle a deck of cards and spread them evenly around the base of the cup face down, like in the picture below.

 Once the cards and cup are set up, each player will grab their favorite alcoholic drink of choice and stand around the table together.